leahkla/cognitive-neuroscience-project/README.md

 # Video Annotation Tool
 This is a web app for measuring and analysing emotional reactions to videos.

-While watching videos, people can indicate their emotional valence.
+While watching videos, people can indicate their emotional valence or alternatively, emotional valence and the intensity of the valence simultaneously.
 In a seperate view for researchers, the answers people give can be analysed.

 This software was written as part of the course _Data Science Project_ at the University of Helsinki in spring 2019.